ZeroFox: History

 In 2020, ZeroFox closed a new $74 million round of financing led by Intel Capital.

-This funding round was one of the largest a Maryland cyber firm has landed in recent years.
-This brings ZeroFox's backing to $162 million to date.
+ZeroFox signed a $14 million social media intelligence contract with the FBI on Dec 30, 2020, taking over from Dataminr, which held the contract until Dec.
+31, 2020.
+This transition period led to decreased visibility leading up to the 2021 United States Capitol attack, and drew derision from agents.

 The company went public on August 4, 2022, through a $1.4B SPAC deal.
 In the deal, ZeroFox also acquired ID Experts Holdings, Inc. (“IDX”).
-The combined company was then called ZeroFox Holdings, Inc. and traded on the Nasdaq Stock Market under the ticker symbol “ZFOX” for its common stock and “ZFOXW” for its publicly traded warrants.
+The combined company was then called ZeroFox Holdings, Inc. and traded on the Nasdaq Stock Market under the ticker symbol "ZFOX" for its common stock and "ZFOXW" for its publicly traded warrants.
+In 2024, ZeroFox was acquired by private equity firm Haveli Investments for approximately $350 million.

+In 2023, ZeroFox announced a partnership with Google Cloud to warn users against phishing domains.

+In July 2026, United States Immigration and Customs Enforcement contracted with ZeroFox for software to support ICE operations and to detect online information online that could identify ICE employees.